At a glance…

 This project is best suited to volunteers with plenty of energy and an enthusiasm for working with children.
 Previous experience or qualifications in early childhood education is advantageous but not required to join this project, as you will be working under the guidance of the local staff.

 The purpose of the Teaching/Education project is to assist in the implementation of an integrative educational project, aimed at addressing issues of poverty and illiteracy in low-income communities.
-In the shanty town areas of southern Buenos Aires, local schools promote social inclusion through education to families and through combining different social groups within the school.
-As part of this initiative, volunteers work alongside a local teacher to carry out English lessons to primary school-aged children.
+In the shanty town areas of southern Buenos Aires, local schools promote social inclusion through education to families and by combining different social groups within the school.
+As part of this initiative, volunteers work alongside a local teacher to carry out English lessons to primary and secondary school-aged children.
 Typical activities on this project include assisting with pronunciation and providing additional guidance and support to the children in the class.
+Volunteers may also have the opportunity to assist with music and art lessons.

 This project is well suited to volunteers who are looking for an opportunity to teach English abroad to enthusiastic English learners.